ibexa/documentation-developer/docs/content_management/locations.md

 !!! caution "Visibility and permissions"

-    The visibility flag is a convenience feature for withdrawing content from the frontend.
+    The visibility flag is a convenient feature for withdrawing content from the frontend.
 It acts as a simple filter in the default frontend templates.
     It isn't permission-based, and **doesn't restrict access to content**.
 Hidden content can be read through other means, like the REST API.

     If you need to restrict access to a given Content item, create a role that grants read access for a given [**Section**](sections.md) or